 Yes.
-If your surviving spouse is enrolled for coverage at the time of your death, your spouse may elect to continue coverage for him or herself and any participating dependent children.
+If your surviving spouse is enrolled for coverage at the time of your death, they may elect to continue coverage for themselves and any participating dependent children.
 Coverage will continue with the same benefits, plan provisions and premium rates as the UC plan(s).
 Payment for survivor coverage is made directly to Aflac.

 Are work-related injuries covered?